daattali/beautiful-jekyll/_posts/2024-07-20-Routing using Multilayer and Router on Stick.md

 ---
 layout: page
-title: Documentation
+title: Routing using Multilayer and Router on Stick.
 subtitle: CCNA Notes
----
-layout: post
-title: Routing using Multilayer and Router on Stick.
-# subtitle: Where am i in my career and learning..
-# cover-img: assets/img/where_am_i.jpg
-# thumbnail-img: /assets/img/thumb.png
-# share-img: /assets/img/path.jpg
+author: Baltej Giri
 tags: [documents]
-author: Baltej Giri
----
 ---

 ## LAB Configuration for inter-vlan routing using ROAS, SVI and Routed Ports